sip03ds/viofunction/README.md

 - [Add Tags](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/add-or-remove-machine-tags?view=o365-worldwide)

 ### Securing access to the app using Keyvault
-We have used a keyvault to hide app secret from the implementation.
+We have used a Keyvault to hide app secret from the implementation.
 In this manner, developers of logic app or even Azure Functions cannot get direct access on the API.

 ### Durable Functions to overcome Logic Limitations or Long running transactions using Async HTTP API
 Before starting we need to setup the right permissions.
 After creating the function, we need to assign IAM permissions on the Keyvault we just created to allow the functions to read secrets on the Keyvault.
 Durable functions allow us to overcome synchronous HTTP call limitations.
 On every environment we might have unpredictable number of devices.
-This means that the data structures we create may become very very large.
+This means that the data structures we create may become very large.
 Parsing these data structures may require large amount of processing time that exceeds synchronous HTTP call limitations.
-More over, these calls may exceed the [10 minute limitation](https://build5nines.com/azure-functions-extend-execution-timeout-past-5-minutes/) used on the [consumption app plan](https://www.koskila.net/how-to-upgrade-your-azure-function-app-plan-when-you-originally-selected-consumption/) for Azure Functions.
+Moreover, these calls may exceed the [10 minute limitation](https://build5nines.com/azure-functions-extend-execution-timeout-past-5-minutes/) used on the [consumption app plan](https://www.koskila.net/how-to-upgrade-your-azure-function-app-plan-when-you-originally-selected-consumption/) for Azure Functions.
 That's why we have to switch to app service plan and to tweak `host.json`, to include:

 ```